Our Mistakes

 How we fell short: There were two issues, one larger and one smaller:

-- Since 2009, we've made a practice of publishing notes from conversations with charities and other relevant parties.
-Our practice is to share the conversation notes we take with the other party before publication so that they can make changes to the text before publication.
-We only publish a version of the notes that the other party approves and will keep the entire conversation confidential if the party asks us to.
+• Since 2009, we’ve made a practice of publishing notes from conversations with organizations, subject matter experts, and other stakeholders.
+Our practice is to share the conversation notes we take with the other party before publication so that they can make changes to the text.
+We only publish the version of the notes that the other party approves and will keep the entire conversation confidential if the party asks us to.

 In November 2012, a staff member completed an audit of all conversations that we had published.
 He identified two instances where we had erroneously published the pre-publication (i.e., not-yet-approved) version of the notes.
 We have emailed both organizations to apologize and inform them of the information that we erroneously shared.